lamberta/devkit-doc/api/ui/widget/listview.md

 1. Return: `{array}`

 Return an array of all the items in the datasource.

-### datasource.beginChanges ()

-Signal the start of a changeset to be commited to the persistence handler.

-### datasource.saveChanges ()

-Add current changes to the persistence handler.

-### datasource.load (callback)
-1. `callback {function}` ---The function to be invoked after loading from the persistence handler.

-Load datasource from the persistence handler.

-### datasource.save ()

-Save changes to the persistence handler.

-### datasource.compare (list, callback)
-1. `list {object|array}` ---A list of items to compare to the current datasource.
-2. `callback {function}` ---The function to invoke for each comparison.

-Compare a list to the current datasource.

 ### datasource.keepOnly (list)
 1. `list {object|array}` ---The list of items we wish to keep.